Opus10/qik/docs/blog/posts/why.md

   - wes
 ---

-# Why I Built Qik
+# Why I'm Building Qik

 I'm a fan of monorepos.
 I like to avoid overly complex infrastructure.
-Oftentimes the consequences of monorepos are painfully slow CI and a hodgepodge of developer commands.
+However, the consequences can oftentimes be painfully slow CI and a poor developer experience.

-I continually wonder why it's so difficult to *just run the things that matter* in CI.
-Is this the best we can do, paying to continually re-run things?
+For example, huge Django projects can have seconds of latency to run a command, not to mention minutes of running migrations in CI *just to start your test suite*.
+Oh, you have a failing test?
+Have fun *literally re-running everything from scratch on the next commit*.

-Although tools like [nx](https://nx.dev) have helped this experience in JavaScript monorepos, I desired an experience similar to [make](https://www.gnu.org/software/make/) that could understand the import graph of Python projects and performantly use file hashes to understand what has changed.
+Although tools like [nx](https://nx.dev) have greatly benefitted JavaScript monorepos, I desired a tool like [make](https://www.gnu.org/software/make/) for large Python projects that could:

-I wanted a fully open source tool that could be used with any CI service and caching backend.
-Enter qik.
+- Understand the import graph, running only the things that matter.
+- Support multiple virtual environments and enforce import boundaries.
+- Use full file hashing to understand what's changed vs. file modification times.

+Enter qik (*quick*).

 <!-- more -->